 When your dog isn’t behaving like normal it’s a sign that something is not right and that their equilibrium is unbalanced.
 When a dog isn’t eating or drinking the explanation could be one of many and in this article, we help to explore the most common causes of this to help owners know what to do next with a dog who won’t eat or drink and just lays there quietly.

 A sick dog is likely to be put off their food and water until it passes or they get some veterinarian attention and medicine.
 All kinds of conditions can make a dog not want to eat or drink but it would be the first place we go to when trying to figure this one out.
+Keep an eye out if your dog is trying to eat foreign stuff such as soil as this is another indication of an underlying condition.

 Our first guess is gastrointestinal or some kind of a bug/virus such as Parvo, distemper or kennel cough.
 If it’s your puppy that’s off their food and just lays about then take them to the vet immediately and always make sure they are vaccinated and topped up.